- Home

 Dementia Live Program

 Looking for a deeper understanding into the lives of people with dementia?
-Join us for one of our Dementia Live training offered throughout the county.
+Join us for one of our Dementia Live trainings offered throughout the county.
 This simulation is aimed at helping us all develop more awareness, sensitivity and better communication and care practices.

 What is Dementia Friendly America?